National Park Service, Interior.

 Under alternative C, the same restrictions would be in effect as under the previous two alternatives except that Winhole Channel would be open to PWC use, maintaining a circuitous route around Jamaica Bay, eliminating the need for PWC users to turn around in navigational channels, and allowing more area for PWC use in Jamaica Bay.
 The final alternative is the no-action alternative which assumes a scenario of discontinuing all PWC use at this unit.
 The NPS would take no further action to promulgate a special regulation to allow PWC use, which would result in a ban on PWC use at the unit.

 A preferred alternative was selected that would best fulfill park responsibilities as trustee of the sensitive habitat; ensure safe, healthful, productive, and aesthetically and culturally pleasing surroundings; and attain a wider range of beneficial uses of the environment without degradation, risk of health or safety, or other undesirable and unintended consequences.

 Based on the environmental analysis prepared for PWC use at GATE, Jamaica Bay Unit, alternative B is the preferred alternative.
-Alternative B allows PWC use restricted to navigational channels under a special regulation with additional geographic restrictions.
+Alternative B allows PWC use restricted to navigational channels Start Printed Page 9498under a special regulation with additional geographic restrictions.
 This document proposes regulations to implement alternative B.